smartinternz02/SBSPS-Challenge-9552-Real-Time-Air-Quality-Monitoring-Weather-Forecasting-System/README.md

 1. Clone the [latest release][Airmoqual-latest-release].
 2. Install the dependancies given in Readme.md file.
-3. Build the Project and run it on your system`.
+3. Build the Project and run it on your system.

 ## Preferences